Body found on beach in La Plaine

 The body of a man was found on a beach in La Plaine on Thursday morning, DNO has been informed.

-According to the reports, the hand of the man was bound and his mouth covered with duct tape
+According to the reports, the hand of the man was bound and his mouth covered with duct tape.

-DNO is seeking confirmation and more information from the police on this matter.
+DNO understands that the police is treating the incident as a homicide.

 Copyright 2012 Dominica News Online, DURAVISION INC. All Rights Reserved.
 This material may not be published, broadcast, rewritten or distributed.